erhurunp/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #### Task Eleven - Script that counts the number of directories and sub-directories in the current working directory
 #### Task Twelve - Script to display the ten newest files
 #### Task Thirteen - Script to print words that only appear once
+#### Task Fourteen - Script that displays line containing root in a file